aufziehvogel/ansible-roles/pidar-nginx/README.md

 - `pidar_mail_user`: The user that should be used to login to SMTP
 - `pidar_mail_password`: The password that should be used to login to SMTP
 - `pidar_mail_sender`: The mail address that should be used to send mails
+- `pidar_matomo_enabled`: Either true or false to enable or disable matomo user logging
+- `pidar_matomo_host`: The hostname of your matomo host
+- `pidar_matomo_siteid`: The siteid of this site that was assigned by matomo

 Example Playbook
 ----------------